|Andrew(s) family of Denton, baronets|

 He inherited the Harlestone Hall estate from his distant kinsman in 1739 and his father's manor of Harleston and estate at Creaton in 1765.
 He was a party to the enclosure of Creaton in 1783 and Great Addington c.1806.

 He died 20 April and was buried 27 April 1807 at Harlestone, where he is commemorated by a monument; his will was proved in the PCC, 6 October 1807.
-His wife was buried at Harlestone, 13 April 1799.
+His wife died from burns as a result of her clothing catching fire, and was buried at Harlestone, 13 April 1799.

 Andrew, Robert (1770-1831) of Harlestone.
 Eldest son of Robert Andrew (c.1738-1807) and his wife Frances, daughter of Thomas Thornton of Brockhole, baptised 5 October 1770.
 Educated at Emmanuel College, Cambridge (matriculated 1792).
 Sheriff of Northamptonshire, 1809.
 He married, 16 May 1799, Frances (1775-1800), daughter of Charles James Packe of Prestwold (Leics), and had issue: